lnemsick-simp/pupmod-simp-autofs/REFERENCE.md

 Basename of the map

-* Corresponding auto.master entry filename will be `${autofs::master_conf_dir}/${name}.autofs`
+* auto.master entry filename will be
+  `${autofs::master_conf_dir}/${name}.autofs`
 * Corresponding map file will be named `${autofs::maps_dir}/${name}.map`
-* If $name has any whitespace or '/' characters, those characters will be replaced with '__' in order to create safe filenames
+* If `$name` has any whitespace or '/' characters, those characters will be replaced with '__' in order to create safe filenames

 ##### `mount_point`